AninditaBasu/AninditaBasu/README.md

 - XML, XSL, DTD: 2
 - Python: 4

+## Writing samples
+The only by-lined article in the public domain is this one:  _Ask Watson what Twitter is telling you, Part 1_ ([online HTML](https://www.ibm.com/developerworks/library/cc-ask-watson-part1-bluemix-trs/index.html)) ([downloadable PDF](https://www.ibm.com/developerworks/library/cc-ask-watson-part1-bluemix-trs/cc-ask-watson-part1-bluemix-trs-pdf.pdf))

 ## Code samples

 A collection is on this page: [Code bits and other pieces](index.html)